april-tools/mtpc/README.md

 * [ ] Implement approximate argmax prediction for circuit (to check if speculative decoding works, we need a way of decoding without randomness by using the circuit).
 * [ ] Implement speculative decoding.
 * [ ] Evaluate how well speculative decoding works - i.e. how many hits does the MTP model have when compared to the non-MTP model?
-* [ ] Currently sum layers for all heads share the same params.
-Consider if we want to change this.

 ## TODOS Coding (lower priority)
 * [ ] Remove Shakespeare Char dataset from git and include a downloader